Raktanchal

 Raktanchal is a Hindi-language crime drama web series directed by Ritam Srivastav for MX Player original.
-The story of the web-series is inspired by real-life events from the 1980s of two notable mafias Purvanchal, a region in east Uttar Pradesh.
+The story is inspired by real-life events from the 1980s of two notable mafia factions in Purvanchal, a region in east Uttar Pradesh.
 The series stars Kranti Prakash Jha and Nikitin Dheer along with Chittaranjan Tripathy, Vikram Kochhar, Pramod Pathak, Soundarya Sharma, Ronjini Chakraborty and Daya Shankar Pandey.

-It is written by Sarvesh Upadhyay and produced by Chitra Vakil Sharma, Chandni Soni, Pradeep Gupta, Shashank Raai, Mahima Gupta under the banner of Pinaka Studios Pvt Ltd and Mahima Productions.
-The series was premiered on 28 May 2020 on OTT platform MX Player.
-Kranti Prakash Jha has said that there will be a second season.
-Second season of the series was premiered on 11 February 2022 on OTT platform MX Player.
-Second Season is produced by Arjun Singhh Baran & Kartk D Nishandar under the banner of Gseams.
+It is written by Sarvesh Upadhyay and produced by Chitra Vakil Sharma, Chandni Soni, Pradeep Gupta, Shashank Raai and Mahima Gupta under the banner of Pinaka Studios Pvt Ltd and Mahima Productions.
+The series premiered on 28 May 2020 on the OTT platform MX Player.
+The same year, Kranti Prakash Jha revealed that there will be a second season.
+The second season of the series premiered on 11 February 2022 on MX Player.
+It was produced by Arjun Singhh Baran & Kartk D Nishandar under the banner of Gseams.

+The third season of the series premiered on 16 July 2026 on MX Player.

 Plot

-Raktanchal is set in the 1980s of Purvanchal and is inspired by the true events.
-It is the story of Waseem Khan (played by Nikitin Dheer) who rules the tender mafia in Purvanchal, Uttar Pradesh, who is also involved in the smuggling of arms and ammunition.
-The story revolves around Vijay Singh (played by Kranti Prakash Jha) and Waseem Khan, who are constantly at loggerheads and leading to a series of bloodbaths.
+Raktanchal is set in the 1980s Purvanchal and is inspired by true events.
+It is the story of Waseem Khan (played by Nikitin Dheer) who rules the tender mafia in Purvanchal, and is also involved in the smuggling of arms and ammunition, and Vijay Singh (played by Kranti Prakash Jha), who are constantly at loggerheads which leads to a series of bloodbaths.

 Khan is challenged by the antihero Vijay Singh, who held high morals and wanted to become a civil servant until Khan's gang murdered his father Virendra Singh (played by Gyan Prakash).
-While Vijay is determined to take revenge of his father's murder, who was killed by Waseem's company, while Waseem is determined to hold on to his power come what may.
+While Vijay is determined to avenge his father, Waseem is determined to hold on to power come what may.